jboss-developer/jboss-eap-quickstarts/kitchensink-rf/README.md

 components, allowing for a rich user experience.
 RichFaces builds on top of the JSF standard, and is a fully portable solution compatible with all JSF implementations.

+Some key points to make note of while running the application:

+*   Ajax push: This application makes use of ajax push.
+When a member is created in one browser, the member list is updated in **all** open browsers.

+    Try this yourself, by opening two different browsers, create a new member in one browser, and watch for the list to be updated in both browsers.

+*   Ajax: All page updates are made with an ajax call, increasing the page responsiveness, and leading to a more native **feeling** application.

+*   Popups: Click the view link next to a member in the member list to view a popup with the member details.
+To close the popup, click the "X" in the top right-hadn corner, or clck anywhere on the background mask.

 System requirements
 -------------------